-- F. What information sharing conducted by the IT system?
-A general description of the modules and subsystems, where relevant, and their functions.
-SF-VAPSCS does not share information with other sources. - G. Is the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites?
+- E. What information sharing is conducted by the IT system?
+A general description of the modules and components, where relevant, and their functions.
+SF-VAPSCS shares information internally with VA Privacy Service customer support representatives and managers including contractors. - F. Are the modules/subsystems only applicable if information is shared?
+Yes.
+SF-VAPSCS shares information internally with VA Privacy Service customer support representatives and managers including contractors. - G. Is the system operated in more than one site to include primary and secondary site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites?

-SF-VAPSCS is not operated at multiple sites.

-3. Legal Authority and SORN

-H. What is the citation of the legal authority to operate the IT system?
+SF-VAPSCS is not operated at multiple sites. - 3.
+Legal Authority and System of Record Notices (SORN) - H. What is the citation of the legal authority and SORN to operate the IT system?
 The collection of documents within SF-VAPSCS is governed by 5 U.S.C. § 301 (general agency powers for recordkeeping), the Privacy Act of 1974, as amended (5 U.S.C. § 552a), and Executive Order 13719 (providing for appointment of a Privacy Officer to assure, in part, that personal information contained in Privacy Act system of records is handled in full compliance with fair information practices).
 Pursuant to 5 U.S.C. § 301, VA is authorized to implement Departmental regulations that manage VA's day-to-day operations.
 These operations include regulating employees, managing agency business, and controlling agency papers and property.